It’s my last day in Russia.

 This time I was travelling with a friend but we split up couple of times and when I was spending days on my own I felt fine and safe too.
 I would definitely have no problems doing the whole solo female travel in Russia thing!

 In Moscow we went to 30 Seconds to Mars concert and even if the crowd was really huge the exit from the Olympic stadium and the return back to the hotel went really smoothly.

 Even if I found Russia to be safe I still recommend getting a travel insurance before your trip, always!
 I’ve learnt my lesson that you never know what might happen.

 So that’s it for now.
 I’m sure I will be returning to Russia again as now I want to see more or the country really badly – I will be hopefully adding more info to the article in future.
 If you have some Russia travel tips you’re more than welcome to share them in the comments!

 If you enjoyed that post why don't you share it with your friends?
 That would mean so much to me!
-Also be sure to join 25.000+ fellow travelers and follow me on Facebook, Twitter, G+ or Instagram for travel updates and even more pictures!
+Also be sure to join 30.000+ fellow travelers and follow me on Facebook, Twitter, or Instagram for travel updates and even more pictures!
 If you don't want to miss new posts sign up to my newsletter or follow on Bloglovin!